 See this portrait

-On display in Medieval stairs: South stairs at the National Portrait Gallery
+On display on the Medieval Stairs at the National Portrait Gallery